wazuh/wazuh-qa/deps/wazuh_testing/wazuh_testing/data_visualization_module/README.md

 ### CSV format

 The CSV file name must match the value in the `Version` column.
 This is to improve the efficiency of database queries.
 For example: `4.8.0-beta4.csv`.
-In addition to the `Version` column, it should contain another column named `Commit`, indicating the commit in which the file was obtained (e.g. nightly, weekly, pre-release, etc.), and a column with the process to be displayed, which can be the wazuh daemons, the wazuh-dashboard itself, etc. The name of this same column must match the name specified in the YAML file..
+In addition to the `Version` column, it should contain another column named `Commit`, indicating the commit in which the file was obtained (e.g. nightly, weekly, pre-release, etc.), and a column with the process to be displayed, which can be the wazuh daemons, the wazuh-dashboard itself, etc. The name of this same column must match the name specified in the YAML file.
 The rest of the columns may be informative columns, of type string, which must be included in `Columns_to_avoid` in the YAML file, and data columns containing the metrics taken.

 Considering the two examples of YAML files above, the CSV files could be respectively: